 Box 19: Distributions.
 These are not income — they reduce basis rather than producing a current-year taxable item — but the workbook still needs them.
 They feed the basis schedule covered later in this article, and they are also the line the LP reconciles against sponsor portal cash records to check that what the K-1 reports matches what actually hit the bank.

 Box 20: The codes that matter most for real estate.
-Code Z reports Section 199A QBI passthrough, relevant to the qualified business income deduction on the 1040, with the rental real estate safe harbor under Rev. Proc.
-2019-38 bearing on whether the activity qualifies.
-Code AE reports the partner's share of any Section 743(b) basis adjustment; this arises when the partnership has a Section 754 election in effect and the LP bought into the partnership at a price different from the inside basis of the underlying property.
-Code AF reports Section 163(j) business interest expense limitation figures, with most real estate partnerships electing out under the real-property-trade-or-business election.
-Beyond Z, AE, and AF, Box 20 carries a long and expanding list of other codes — sponsors include codes like H, V, AC, AG, and AH inconsistently across deals — and the workbook should accommodate any code the K-1 reports rather than fixing on the three named.
+Code Z reports Section 199A QBI information.
+Code U reports the partner's Section 743(b) basis adjustment when it applies.
+Codes AE and AF relate to Section 163(j): AE reports excess taxable income and AF reports excess business interest income for partners who need Form 8990 information.
+Beyond those codes, Box 20 carries a long and expanding list — sponsors include codes like H, V, AC, AG, and AH inconsistently across deals — and the workbook should accommodate any code the K-1 reports rather than fixing on a short list.

-These three Box 20 codes are what makes a real estate syndication's K-1 distinctive from a generic partnership K-1.
-A workbook that treats Box 20 as one column rather than as columns per code loses material information in every direction: the QBI deduction is lost, the Section 743(b) inside-basis adjustment cannot be applied at the partner level, and the Section 163(j) limitation cannot be tested.
+A workbook that treats Box 20 as one column rather than as columns per code loses material information: the QBI deduction support is lost, the Section 743(b) inside-basis adjustment cannot be applied at the partner level, and the Section 163(j) information cannot be tested.

 Schedule K-3, when present.
 Most pure-domestic real estate syndications do not produce a K-3, but funds with offshore investors or any foreign-source income do.
 K-3 runs alongside the K-1 and reports the partnership's foreign activity at partner level.
 When it is present, the CPA needs it alongside the K-1, and the workbook should flag K-3 presence on the row for the relevant deal.